Chapter 108

 We visit the kitchen where meals are prepared.
 Inside they’re working with

-ingredients I’d never use; blood, rotting fish, and fermented fruits are on the
+ingredients I’d never use; blood, rotting fish, and fermented fruits are all on

-menu.
-It makes sense that all of these kids would have different dietary needs.
+the menu.
+It makes sense that all of these kids would have different dietary

+needs.
 We visit a few of the classrooms where the children get educated.
-The sleeping
+The

-quarters use the same kind of magic as the Grand Library, dozens of rooms
+sleeping quarters use the same kind of magic as the Grand Library, dozens of

-tucked away behind a single door with no logical explanation of how they all
+rooms tucked away behind a single door with no logical explanation of how they

-fit.
-Despite the tour she doesn’t tell me what the place is until all of the
+all fit.
+Despite the tour she doesn’t tell me what the place is until all of

 “This is an orphanage of sorts.
 We provide a home for